Lacquer vs Polyurethane: What are the Differences?

 How to Apply Polyurethane Over a Lacquer Finish

-First, the chances of polyurethane adhering to a lacquer finish are very low.
-But if you need to do it, add some alkyd-resin varnish to the poly mixture to make them stick together.
+First off, the likelihood of polyurethane adhering to a lacquer finish is quite slim.
+However, if you find yourself needing to combine them, adding some alkyd-resin varnish to the poly mixture can help them bond.

 (How about painting over a lacquer finish?
 It is advisable?
 Read next!)